Soyuz to build European GPS constellation

 "Our aim is of course to fully understand this anomaly," said Stéphane Israël, Chairman and CEO of Arianespace.
 "Everybody at Arianespace is totally focused on meeting this objective.
 Starting Monday, Arianespace, in association with ESA and the European Commission, will designate an independent inquiry board to determine the exact causes of this anomaly and to draw conclusions and develop corrective actions that will allow us to resume launches of Soyuz from the Guiana Space Center, CSG, in complete safety and as quickly as possible.
 The board will coordinate its work with Russian partners in the Soyuz at CSG program.
 Arianespace is determined to help meet the European Union's goals for the Galileo program without undue delay.
 We would like to thank ESA, the European Commission and CNES for the very productive discussions since becoming aware of the occurrence of the anomaly.
 While it is too early to determine the exact causes, we would like to offer our sincere excuses to ESA and the European Commission for this orbital injection that did not meet expectations."

 The Moscow-based investigation commission into the Galileo launch accident was expected to convene for the first time on Monday (August 24).
-As of August 24, all publicly available data from the flight pointed toward a wrong orientation of the Fregat upper stage during its second engine firing, which led to the However whether it was caused by the faulty attitude control system, or by its software or by some failure during the flight remains a mystery.
+As of August 24, all publicly available data from the flight pointed toward a wrong orientation of the Fregat upper stage during its second engine firing.
+However whether it was caused by the faulty attitude control system, or by its software or by some failure during the flight remains a mystery.
 Peculiarly, the telemetry from the flight control system on the Fregat apparently indicated flawless performance of all systems.

 The Fregat is equipped with 12 thrusters fed from a common hydrazine fuel distribution line.
 Four such thrusters are used to control the roll of the stage during the powered phase of the flight (when the main engine fires).